Jasmit22/LibraryInventory/README.md

 2. Enter a title, or an author, or a genre, or a status (ie. On Schedule, In Transit, Delayed, Delivered), or location (ie. Publisher A/B/C. Member A/B/C or Library) (Member in this context refers to another library that is a member of the library network)
 3. Click Search button or press Enter key
 4. View the information of the incoming or outgoing order you searched.

+## 🚧 Walkthrough 7: Order Book (Under construction)

+1. On this page, one would be able order a book from another library location

+## 🚧 Walkthrough 8: Review Requests (Under construction)

+1. On this page, one would be able to review and approve/deny requests from other libraries